MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 #### If you are an user:

-You can disable all reaction role notifications in every server with `m:userconfig reactionrolenotifications false` for your account.
+You can disable all reaction role notifications in every server with `/userconfig arguments: reactionrolenotifications false` for your account.
 This will take precedence over server settings regardless.

 You can re-enable both at any time replacing `false` with `true`.